neter-aa/bazel-buildbarn/README.md

     build:bbb-debian8 --strategy=Javac=remote

-In the configuration above, we assume that the container image for the worker based on Debian 8 is used.
+In the configuration above, we assume that the container image for the runner based on Debian 8 is used.
 For this image, we depend on a compiler configuration for Debian 8 that is stored in
 [the Bazel Toolchains repository](https://github.com/bazelbuild/bazel-toolchains), meaning that you will need to add the following to your `WORKSPACE` file